foxglove/docs/docs/12-foxglove-agent/0-introduction.md

 ---
 title: Introduction
-description: The Foxglove Agent runs on your device and monitors its filesystem for recordings.
+description: The Foxglove Agent runs on a device and monitors a designated directory in its filesystem for newly recorded data files.
 ---

 import AccountRequiredHeader from "../../src/components/docs/icons/AccountRequiredHeader";

 <AccountRequiredHeader badgeText="Requires Enterprise plan" />

-The Foxglove Agent runs on your device and monitors its filesystem for recordings.
-It then notifies Foxglove when they are available for import.
-These recordings appear on your [Recordings page](https://console.foxglove.dev/recordings) and can be imported on demand.
+The Foxglove Agent runs on a device and monitors a designated directory in its filesystem for newly recorded data files.

+Once recordings are available, they appear on your Foxglove account's [Recordings page](https://console.foxglove.dev/recordings) and can be imported on demand.

-Follow the [installation instructions](./1-installation.md) to get started.
+[Install the agent](./1-installation.md) on your robots to get started.